TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 33/2 Chronicles 33.24.md

 ---

-And his servants conspired against him, and put him to death in his own house.
+His servants conspired against him, and put him to death in his own house.